diezcami/arctic-fox-theme/_posts/2020-05-30-wireguard-azure.md

 #### Debug tips

-If you get into a state where DNS won't resolve and you need to download something from the internet, you can tempoarily add in a DNS server into `/etc/resolv.conf`.
+If you get into a state where DNS won't resolve and you need to download something from the internet, you can temporarily add in a DNS server into `/etc/resolv.conf`.

 ```bash
 echo "nameserver 1.1.1.1" >> /etc/resolv.conf